We have five factories and 19 years of experience in plant extracts

 7. How Lycopene Works in the Body

 Lycopene is a powerful antioxidant and plays a crucial role in the body's defense against oxidative stress and inflammation.
-Here's a closer look at how Lycopene works in the body:
+Here's a closer look at how lycopene works in the body:

 1. Antioxidant Activity: Lycopene neutralizes free radicals, which are unstable molecules that can damage cells and contribute to aging and various diseases.
-By scavenging these free radicals, Lycopene helps protect the body from oxidative stress.
+By scavenging these free radicals, lycopene helps protect the body from oxidative stress.

 2. Inflammation Reduction: Chronic inflammation is linked to many health problems, including heart disease and cancer.
 Lycopene has been shown to reduce inflammation by inhibiting the activity of certain enzymes and signaling pathways involved in inflammation.